 We all know that buds grow on the top side of a cannabis plant.
 That’s enough reason for many of us to think that the top half of the plant is ‘the important part’.

-But the roots of your plant are the real workforce behind your plants success.
+But the roots of a cannabis plant are the real workforce behind its success.
 They might not be directly responsible for growing buds, but they are responsible for many processes that allow bud growth to happen!

-If the buds of a cannabis plant are movie stars (we do seem to admire them and await their arrival), then the roots of your cannabis plant would be all the hard working people behind the scenes who do the editing, cinematography, sound and effects.
-In fact, a plant with a healthy root system can loose its leaves and recover.
-But a plant with a healthy leaf system is has no chance if it loses its roots.
+If the flowers/bud of a cannabis plant are movie stars (let’s be honest, bud is the star of the show), then your cannabis plants’ roots would be all the hardworking people behind the scenes who do the editing, cinematography, sound, and lighting.
+In fact, a plant with a healthy root system can lose its leaves and still recover to an extent.
+But a plant with a healthy leaf system has no chance if it loses its roots.

-Here’s what healthy roots look like – cream colored or white, with no brown or sliminess
+Here’s what healthy roots look like without soil/coco coir on them – cream-colored or white, with no brown or sliminess

 (Click the picture below to see an animated version [3Mb .gif])